 The characters are in a situation that can only be resolved with a Heroic Sacrifice

 .
-So they send someone who can't die (or is already dead) to "sacrifice" themselves.
+So they send someone who can't die (or is already dead, either in the literal or virtual

 For example, Superman

 "sacrificing" himself by throwing himself over a grenade.
 Superman is, well, Superman

 .
 He is not affected by a mere grenade

 , It would need to be made of Kryptonite or magic